-- 1. The degree programmes are taught in English except for Farmacie which is taught in Dutch. - 2.
+- 1. The degree programmes are taught in English except Farmacie (Pharmacy) and Leraar Voorbereidend Hoger Onderwijs in de Bètawetenschappen (Teacher Training which is taught in Dutch. - 2.
+The following applies to Dutch-taught degree programmes: Notwithstanding Article 3.3.1, one or more course units in the degree programme may be taught in English in line with the University of Groningen Code of Conduct: Languages used in Teaching and Examinations. - 3.
 The track "Science, Business and Policy" is taught in English.
-The assignment of Dutch internships can be in Dutch. - 3.
-The master's degree programme Educatie en Communicatie in de Bètawetenschappen is partly bilingual.
-A large part of the course units of the
+The assignment of Dutch internships can be in Dutch. - 4.
+The master's degree programme Educatie en Communicatie in de Bètawetenschappen (Science Education and Communication) is partly bilingual.
+A large part of the course units of the Education track is fully Dutch-taught.
+In the

-Education specialization are fully Dutch-taught.
-In the Communication specialization the course units are taught in English, but students can choose to do the assignments for the course units either in English or in Dutch.
+Communication track the course units are taught in English, but students can choose to do the assignments for some course units either in English or Dutch.